sseung0703/Lightweighting_Cookbook/README.md

 # Training and Lightweighting Cookbook in JAX/FLAX
+## Introduction
-This project attempts to build neural network training and lightweighting cookbook including three kinds of lightweighting solutions, i.e., knowledge distillation, filter pruning, and quantization. <br>
+- This project attempts to build neural network training and lightweighting cookbook including three kinds of lightweighting solutions, i.e., knowledge distillation, filter pruning, and quantization. <br>
-It will be a quite long term project, so please get patient and keep watching this repository 🤗.
+- It will be a quite long term project, so please get patient and keep watching this repository 🤗.

 ## Requirements
 - jax